-Bio: Noella Ingabire attends Wellesley College double majoring in economics and East Asian languages and cultures - Korean track.
-Noella is a budding entrepreneur and is passionate about innovation and sustainable development.
-Noella plans to use her U.S. degree and her creativity to develop policies that promote inclusive economic growth in Rwanda.
+Noella Ingabire attended Wellesley College double majoring in Economics and East Asian Languages and Cultures – Korean track.
 Last year, she worked at the Ban Ki-moon Center for Global International Cooperation in Seoul, South Korea, an organization that focuses on exploring effective and lasting solutions to achieve the Sustainable Development Goals.
+Noella now works at One Acre Fund Rwanda which supplies smallholder farmers with the financing and training they need to grow more food and earn more money.

-On campus, she is a proud member of the Wellesley African Students’ Association (WASA) and the East Asian Language and Culture community.
-Noella is a Student Office Assistant in the East Asian Language and Culture Department and a Student Tour Guide.
+On campus, she was a proud member of the Wellesley African Students’ Association (WASA) and the East Asian Language and Culture community.
+Noella was also a Student Office Assistant in the East Asian Language and Culture Department and a Student Tour Guide.
 Previously, Noella worked with Sustainable Harvest in Rwanda, a company that focuses on sustainable coffee production, and has held the position of Assistant to the Chair of the Quality Improvement Center at the University of Rwanda.

 GPA: 3.63 Languages Spoken: English, French, Kirundi, Kinyarwanda, and Basic Korean